House Bill No. 188

-NEW SECTION.
 Section 2.
 Appropriation of bond proceeds and approval of information technology information projects.
 Upon the sale of general obligation bonds by the board of examiners, the following bond proceeds are appropriated from the capital projects fund to each responsible agency for the following information technology projects:

 Agency/Project Bond Proceeds